cawilsonvitro/inst_code/readme.md

 to do:

+need to get sql server better

-add sql installs to setup
+add front end functionality to main

 add hard typing